ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-vpc-infrastructure.md

     |3                |Allow         |ALL         |10.0.0.0/8               |10.0.0.0/8               |n/a      |address block that is allowed for {{site.data.keyword.vpc_short}} and {{site.data.keyword.powerSys_notm}} management subnets|
     |4                |Deny          |ALL         |Any IP                   |Any IP                   |n/a      |Deny all other outbound traffic                             |
     {: class="simple-tab-table"}
-    {: caption="Table 12.
-Overview of the outbound ACL rules for the workload services host" caption-side="bottom"}
+    {: caption="Overview of the outbound ACL rules for the workload services host" caption-side="bottom"}
     {: #outboundaclworkloadserviceshost}
     {: tab-title="Outbound ACL rules"}
     {: tab-group="ACL-Workload-services-host-rules"}